• Skip to primary navigation

 You can make this dessert a few hours in advance, but it's best to make it on the day you plan on serving it.

-• Chocolate-covered strawberries on a white plate.
+• Chocolate-covered strawberries are served on a white plate.

 Chocolate Mint Leaves